 Retaining mobility is understandably a big part of maintaining as much independence as possible for older adults.
-Even seniors with conditions impacting their degree of flexibility and stability may be able to safely retain their mobility by considering any of the following suggestions from Home Care Assistance, a trusted Sonoma County in-home care provider.
+Even seniors with conditions impacting their degree of flexibility and stability may be able to safely retain their mobility by considering any of the following suggestions from Home Care Assistance, a trusted Sonoma County home care provider.

 Exercising Based on Abilities